The Skinners' School: Buildings and Property

 Skinners' owns a large set of playing fields just along the main road that runs outside the school on the border of Tunbridge Wells and Southborough.
 Called Southfields, it was originally intended to be the site for the new school when plans were drafted in the 1930s.
 World War II prevented the move from occurring, but the foundations for the buildings are still present in one corner.

 The fields are home to five rugby pitches, a football pitch, cricket nets, three cricket squares and various athletics facilities.
 The pavilion, featuring three changing rooms, was rebuilt in 2005 following an arson attack.

 Form System

 Each year group at the school is divided into forms.
 In years 7 through 9 there are five forms, organised by house as assigned to the pupils on entering the school.
-In years 10 and 11 (KS5) the pupils are reorganised into six form groups, numbered 1 though 6.
+In years 10 and 11 (KS4) the pupils are reorganised into six form groups, numbered 1 though 6.
 In years 10 and 11 there are separate teaching groups for the GCSE subjects that differ from the forms.
-In the sixth form there are six form groups in each year, which are only used for registration and are not related to the students’ A-Level choices.
+In the sixth form there are seven form groups in each year, which are only used for registration and are not related to the students’ A-Level choices.

-Houses

-All students are assigned a house on entering the school.
-The five houses of Skinners' are named after notable contributors to the school, each designated a colour which determines the colour of the trim on the school blazers, caps and scarves worn by the pupils, as well as athletics kits.
-While the house only initially determines which form the student is in (this was not the case for the years starting in September 2013 – 2016 as there were five forms), it forms the basis of sport teams throughout each pupil's career at the school.
-As such, friendly rivalries exist between each house especially amongst cricket, hockey and rugby teams, with competition peaking at sports day.
-In the year starting September 2017, a fifth house was introduced, named Nicholson, after the first student to join the school.
-The fifth house was introduced because the school takes five forms in every year (instead of four, which was the case until September 2013) and wanted to return to the system where the forms in years 7 to 9 are based on house.
-The aptly named Charles Nicholson opened the house, as the first House Captain of the new house – migrating almost 300 students to the new form.